One of the most calming and powerful actions you can do to intervene in a stormy world is to stand up and show your soul.

 Do not focus on that.
 There is a tendency to fall into being weakened by dwelling on what is outside your reach, by what cannot yet be.
 Do not focus there.
 That is spending the wind without raising the sails.

-Once again the world has witnessed an act of violence and terror that is hard to fathom.
+Once again the world has witnessed an act of violence that is hard to fathom.
 I am not shocked (declining baseline).
 It somehow feels far away and too close at the same time, and I am left wondering if things will ever start to change for the better.
 I want my daughter to grow up in a world where love and connection has more power over fear and violence.
 When these things keep happening, it’s hard to do anything but despair.

 You are right in your assessments.
 The lustre and hubris some have aspired to while endorsing acts so heinous against children, elders, everyday people, the poor, the unguarded, the helpless, is breathtaking.
 Yet, I urge you, ask you, gentle you, to please not spend your spirit dry by bewailing these difficult times.
 Especially do not lose hope.